i-break-codes/keycodes/README.md

 - Questions?
 DM or Tweet me [@insanecoding](https://twitter.com/insanecoding)

 ##### License
-Do whatever you want to do with this, but will be glad if you can share the repo link as a credit note. ^^)
+Do whatever you want to do with this, will be glad if you can share the repo link as a credit note. ^^)